GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ### Step3: run "PreprocessingScript_step2.sh"

 ## III.
 Data Folder
-    EPI0.nii(.gz): the forward epi scan of the whole brain EPI_reverse0.nii(.gz): 1 reverse epi scan of the same brain The above two files are required.
+    EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain EPI_reverse0.nii(.gz), 3-dim: 1 reverse epi scan volume of the same brain, which is in the same dimension and resolution as the 1st volume of EPI0.
+The above two files are required.
 Two datasamples, one for rat whole brain (./data_rat/) and one for mouse whole brain (./data_mouse/), are included.

 ## IV.
 Library Folder
 ### Templates (./lib/tmp/)